-And… If you’re planning an adventure or want to learn a new outdoor skill, local REI stores host a diverse range of training events, local and international trips, which is an awesome way to meet like-minded people in your area and skill-up for future adventures!
+And… If you’re planning an adventure such as stargazing, hiking or camping, or want to learn a new outdoor skill, local REI stores host a diverse range of training events, local and international trips, which is an awesome way to meet like-minded people in your area and skill-up for future adventures!

-When is the best time to go stargazing, Is tonight a good night?
+When is the best time to go stargazing?
+Is tonight a good night for stargazing?

 There are a few things to think about when planning your stargazing micro-adventure.